-In a recent article in The Lancet, UCI Health nephrologist Kamyar Kalantar-Zadeh, MD, MPH, PhD, and colleagues, describe the conservative management of chronic kidney disease through kidney preserving care as a viable method to slow chronic kidney disease progression and prolong dialysisfree time while striving to achieve the greatest quality of life and survival.
+In a recent article in The Lancet, UCI Health nephrologist Kamyar Kalantar-Zadeh, MD, MPH, PhD, and colleagues describe the conservative management of chronic kidney disease through kidney-preserving care as a viable method to slow progression of chronic kidney disease and prolong dialysis-free time and still achieve the great quality of life and survival.

-The incidence of chronic kidney disease (CKD) affects 10%-12% of the adult population worldwide and is growing, says Kalantar, chief, Division of Nephrology, Hypertension and Kidney Transplantation, UCI School of Medicine.
-It causes 1.2 million deaths annually and consumes enormous health-care resources.
+The incidence of chronic kidney disease (CKD) affects 10% to 12% of the adult population worldwide and is growing, says Kalantar, chief of the UCI School of Medicine's Division of Nephrology, Hypertension and Kidney Transplantation.
+It causes 1.2 million deaths annually and consumes enormous healthcare resources.

-“By 2040, chronic kidney disease is estimated to become the fifth leading cause of death globally, representing one of the largest projected increases of any major cause of death,” Kalantar says.
+“By 2040, chronic kidney disease is estimated to become the fifth leading cause of death globally, representing one of the largest projected increases of any major cause of death,” Kalantar-Zadeh says.

-However, Kalantar says there is no clear consensus around whether diet and lifestyle modifications, including a low-protein diet with more than 50% of protein being sourced from plants, also known as plant-dominant or PLADO diet, can mitigate proteinuria and preserve kidney function for longer in people with mild to moderate chronic kidney disease, or can attenuate uremia by reducing the burden of nitrogenous end-products, through favorable alterations in the gut microbiome, and by mitigating metabolic acidosis.
+However, he adds that there is no clear consensus around whether diet and lifestyle modifications, including a low-protein diet with more than 50% of protein being sourced from plants — also known as plant-dominant or PLADO diet — can mitigate proteinuria and preserve kidney function longer in people with mild to moderate chronic kidney disease, or can attenuate uremia by reducing the burden of nitrogenous end-products, through favorable alterations in the gut microbiome, and by mitigating metabolic acidosis.

-“To ensure optimal kidney preserving care and for patients to reach greater longevity and superior health-related quality of life, additional studies on pre-existing interventions and development of innovative strategies are warranted,” Kalantar says.
+“To ensure optimal kidney preserving care and for patients to reach greater longevity and superior health-related quality of life, additional studies on pre-existing interventions and development of innovative strategies are warranted,” Kalantar-Zadeh says.